New Zealand

 Wilson Harle

 Disputes boutique Wilson Harle has a stable, respected offering that focuses on high-end commercial litigation.
-It is known for handling complex and high-value trust disputes, defamation and media litigation, and contentious commercial regulation matters.
+It is known for handling complex and high-value trust disputes, defamation and media litigation, as well as contentious commercial regulation matters.
 Its offering covers the full spectrum of industry sectors, from media, insurance and telecoms to construction and healthcare.
 The firm frequently receives referrals from other top-tier players in the market.

 Four partners are key figures at the firm: Chris Browne, Ian Denton, Allison Ferguson and Felicity Monteiro.